rc0r/afl-utils/README.md

                             or on synchronisation dir otherwise.
 Dry-run will move intermittent crashes out of the corpus.
       -j NUM_THREADS, --threads NUM_THREADS
-                            Enable parallel dry-run step by specifying the number of threads afl-minimize will utilize.
+                            Enable parallel dry-run and t-minimization step by specifying the number of threads afl-minimize will utilize.

 ## afl-multicore